cssd-bot/CCSD-Chatbots/Sprint Analysis.md

 **Why**?
 This should allow students creating bots to connect their Agents to the data containing their answers without them having to fully understand this process.
 Get them from their initial concept for their Agent to one that can provide answers contained in a SQL database.

-**Where do we want to by end of school year**?
+**Where do we want to be by end of school year**?
 Have a framework that could manage requests with any combination of two school entities.

 **How could this fail** (turn fears into questions)?
 1. Not enough of what we learn is able to transfer to other agents the students want to create for their school